lydiaPenglish/STRIPS2veg/README.md

 #> # ... with 1,211 more rows
 ```

-The relative cover (pi) standardizes all the absolute cover values to 1,
+The relative cover (p<sub>i</sub>) standardizes all the absolute cover
-with the result that it becomes easier to compare across sites that may
+values to 1, with the result that it becomes easier to compare across
-vary in their absolute abundances.
+sites that may vary in their absolute abundances.

 We can now join this dataframe with our species list and summarize by
-total pi by functional group
+total p<sub>i</sub> by functional group

 ``` r
 data("species_list")